ControlCore-Project/concore/README.md

 Please make sure to send your _concore_ pull requests to the [dev branch](https://github.com/ControlCore-Project/concore/tree/dev).

+# Community Outreach

+The CONTROL-CORE project has tremendously benefitted from open-source.
+We have been a part of the Google Summer of Code (GSoC), via the Department of Biomedical Informatics, Emory University as the mentoring organization.
+DHGWorkflow (which is adopted as the _concore_ Editor) was developed by the GSoC 2021 contributor.
+For GSoC 2022, we have 2 contributors - one working on _concore_ Editor and the other one on the _concore_ itself.

+Please use the GitHub discussion forums for user-queries.
+For GSoC and similar open-source contributions, as well as for other real-time user queries, feel free to join the Emory BMI slack workspace using the link - http://bit.ly/emory-bmi and find the room concore.

 # Citing _concore_

 If you use _concore_ in your research, please cite the below paper: